Faith Loves Company

 Raj decides it’s time to start being honest with clients about what’s realistic and what isn’t.
 Instead of overpromising, he explains his process and focuses on delivering top-notch solutions that align with his expertise.
 For example, when a client asks for a new feature in two weeks, he doesn’t just agree to keep them happy.
 Instead, he shares a realistic timeline and assures them the quality will be worth the wait.

 The outcome?
-Happier clients, a stronger reputation, and a way less stressed Raj.
+Happier clients, a stronger reputation, and a less stressed Raj.
 By focusing on serving with integrity, he turns his business around.

 Writing for Yourself First